Trendletter by Fashionoffice October 2017

 Top Ten Fashionoffice's FashionFeeds #music

-Last 7 days: 'Everybody Knows' by Kimbra; 'Bluebirds Over the Mountain' by Robert Plant ft Chrissie Hynde; 'The Calling' by The Killers; 'Press Enter To Exit' by The Horrors;...
+Last 7 days: 'Los Ageless' by St. Vincent; 'Drink I'm Sippin On' by Yaeji; 'Bluebirds Over the Mountain' by Robert Plant ft Chrissie Hynde; 'The Calling' by The Killers;...

 Last 30 days: 'Press Enter To Exit' by The Horrors; 'The Calling' by The Killers,; Beatles' cover 'Come Together' by Gary Clark Jr.;...